cucapra/latte21/web/content/index.md

 template = "index.html"
 +++

+**LATTE '21 has concluded.**
+Please feel free to participate in the [discussion threads][github-thread] for the various papers and other topics.
+Hope to see you next year!

 LATTE is an [ASPLOS][] workshop on applying programming languages and compilers techniques to generate hardware accelerators.
 The workshop will take place on **April 15, 2021** and will feature 23 papers